econia-labs/econia/doc/doc-site/docs/off-chain/rust-sdk.md

 ```
 =================Set up account B=================
-Minted eAPT to ADDR_B
+Minted 🚀 to ADDR_B
-Minted eUSDC to ADDR_B
+Minted 💩 to ADDR_B
-Deposited eAPT from coinstore for account ADDR_B
+Deposited 🚀 from coinstore for account ADDR_B
-Deposited eUSDC from coinstore for account ADDR_B
+Deposited 💩 from coinstore for account ADDR_B
 Press enter to continue (next step: Place two market orders with account B)
 ```